PyKev/StudySumAI-Demo/README.md

 1. Paid model: Requires an OpenAI API key.
    - **GPT-3.5 Turbo:** Provides the best results and offers two variants with token limits of 4096 and 16,384.
 You can choose the model based on the length of your text.

-2. Open-source models: Require a HuggingFace API key.
+2. Open-source models: Require a HuggingFace Access Token.
    - **Mistral-7b-Instruct:** Considered the best 7B model to date, it provides acceptable answers but doesn't reach the level of GPT, although it has an 8,000-token limit.
    - **Falcon-7b-Instruct:** Has a lower token limit, doesn't perform as well as GPT and Mistral, and provides regular results with texts around 1,200 tokens.